baymlab/MicroTrawler/labnotebook.md

 ## april 22
 Ok dab dab dab dab.
 NCTC trawler looks like it is working.
 Currently running it on everything.
 Gonna tackle ATCC and CIP next

+# may 2020

+## may 7

+Got script to snag pre1940 ENA assemblies working.
+I think a couple next steps are warranted:
+1. Get CIP trawler working
+2. Dl + analyze genomes looking for antibiotic resistance
+3. Search SRA for sequences as well
+4. Get ATCC trawler working